bradfordcp/BOT/README.md

 - Retrieves the roster
 - Sets initial presence

+- Registered matchers will respond to messages that they match

 Testing
 =======
 Currently I am manually testing behavior using my personal GMail / Google Talk